Islamic design

 The Census figure for the total population in 2004 given above, 743,000, indicated an increase of over 6%.
 Bearing in mind that the Qatari increase is likely to be less than 4%, it can be seen that the level of ex-patriate development has been significantly higher than 6%, reflecting the spurt in economic activity in recent years.
 If this growth has been unplanned for in terms of the infrastructure, there will be significant problems with housing and other provisions to service the increasing ex-patriate community.
 Although this economic activity benefits nationals, it increases other socio-cultural pressures on them, an issue that will be discussed elsewhere.

-This chart examines alternative Qatari populations brought about by different rates of growth which, in the early seventies, seemed a reasonable spread to the consultants brought in to plan the State for the first time.
+The chart that follows examines alternative Qatari populations brought about by different rates of growth which, in the early seventies, seemed a reasonable spread to the consultants brought in to plan the State for the first time.
 It now appears that the rates of growth – births less deaths – were over-estimated.
 I have included it for its historical interest and would be interested to have access to the figures which would indicate the correct projections.
+I have also projected the figures to 2020 in order to bring them up to date.

 Qatari population projections based on the 1970 Census and alternative growth factors